Mexican Pickled Carrots Recipe (Zanahorias en Escabeche)

 How to Serve Mexican Pickled Carrots or Zanahorias en Escabeche

-You can also just grab some and put on top of corn chips as a fun, spicy and slightly hot snack.
+Snack: You can also just grab some and put on top of corn chips as a fun crunchy delicious snack.

 They Should be Crunchy not Mushy